practice area bg MOBILE practice area bg scaled

 Frequently Asked Questions About Florida Hurricane Insurance Claims

-How long do I have to file a hurricane insurance claim in Florida?
+How long do I have to file a hurricane damage claim in Florida?

 My insurer says my hurricane damage is a flood loss, not a wind loss.
 What can I do?